Farmers' Markets/Stands Information

 FMNP serves pregnant, postpartum, and breastfeeding women. infants more than 4 months old, and children 1 to 5 years old.

 Senior Farmers’ Market Nutrition Program (SFMNP)

-Senior Farmers’ Market Nutrition Program (SFMNP) is designed to provided low-income seniors with access to locally grown fruits, vegetables, and edible herbs; increase domestic consumption of agricultural commodities through farmers’ markets and roadside stands; and aid in the development of new and additional farmers’ markets and roadside stands.
+Senior Farmers’ Market Nutrition Program (SFMNP) is designed to provide low-income seniors with access to locally grown fruits, vegetables, and edible herbs; increase domestic consumption of agricultural commodities through farmers’ markets and roadside stands, and aid in the development of new and additional farmers’ markets and roadside stands.

 United State Department of Agriculture (USDA) Food and Nutrition Services (FNS) awards grants to states, the District of Columbia, U.S. Territories, and federally recognized Indian tribal governments.
 The Farm Bill provides federal funding for the program.
 90 percent of federal funds support food costs and 10 percent of federal funds support administrative costs of the program.